PAITU PONDERINGS

 Easter in Autumn

-Traditionally, Easter is a Northern Hemisphere spring festival based on Christian faith and Pagan origins and so celebrates springtime signs of rebirth and bunnies and chicks.
-But here in the Southern Hemisphere we are moving through Autumn – and Easter is when leaves are falling, it is when we harvest, when the cooler weather sets in, and when tuning into the darkening season can bring a special kind of magic to our lives and a feeling of connection to our environment.
+But living here in the Southern Hemisphere we are moving through Autumn – and Easter is when leaves are falling, it is when we harvest, when the cooler weather sets in.

 The shop shelves are heavy with chocolates of all kinds, wrapped in all kinds of packaging and from all kinds of places around the world.
 In our family, my kids of course notice, and anticipate a chocolate egg hunt.
 For this, we try and buy chocolate from NZ based businesses and minimal packaging.

-It takes more effort to create with our tamariki, rather than simply buy chocolate and gifts, and in our busy lives, I do see the appeal.
-But, it also can feel wasteful or as hollow as the chocolate eggs, and I’m always up for creating some opportunities to try and connect with our tamariki and communities, in a slow, seasonally aligned and more meaningful way.
+But, it also can feel wasteful, or as hollow as the chocolate eggs, and I’m always up for creating some opportunities to try and connect with our kids and communities, in a slow, seasonally aligned and more meaningful way.

-• Autumn Easter tea party
+• Autumn Easter tea party:

 I have to wonder if you ever grow too old for tea parties?
 There are many components to setting one up and can be a nice way to connect with any seasonal celebration.
 We start with a short hikoi / walk in which my girl enjoys collecting Autumn nature treasures to decorate the table, and my boy enjoys collecting herbs for making tea / potions.
 Then together we make simple food – often buns, scrolls, or hotcakes, or go for some Easter themed baking with an Easter Tea Ring or Hot Cross Buns – that we share with all this abundant seasonal fruit, and some jam or honey.
+This is a nice way to share Easter with grandparents, friends or playgroups too.

-• Autumn Easter Fondue
+• Autumn fruits + Easter fondue:

 A twist on the Easter chocolate theme – make the most of the bountiful, seasonal Autumn fruits with an Easter chocolate fondue.

 Autumn fruits + dipped in melted chocolate + time together with family or friends.
+Follow with a walk somewhere wild and beautiful to burn off that sugary energy!

-• Kōrero about seasons, celebrations and faith
+• Kōrero about seasons, celebrations and faith:

 We encourage a deeper understanding of this celebration and talk about the origins, watching video clips and getting books from the library.
-It brings in multifaceted learning, geographic, cultural, historic, language, and science as discussing the seasons can be noticing our immediate environment, or can take us deep into space!
+It brings in multifaceted learning, geographic, cultural, religious, historic, language, and science as discussing the seasons can be noticing our immediate environment, or can take us deep into space!

 A nature table is often used in Early Childhood Centres as a way to visibly display seasonal treasures and encourage observations around seasons and festivals.
 It is also simple to setup a nature space in our homes – on a shelf or table or windowsill – and a lovely active way to incorporate natures findings into our lives, which dynamically change as the season does.
 Beautiful spaces like this even benefit us as adults!
 We return the treasures to Papatūānuku / Mother Earth following their use.